varadhbhatnagar/Blockchain-Insight/caseStudies/bitcoin.md

 2. Web wallets (easy to make quick payments)
 3. Desktop Wallets (offline software wallet to add security)
 4. Hardware wallets (offline wallet to add security)

+#### Desktop Wallets
+Desktop wallets are installed on a desktop computer and provide the user with complete control over the wallet.
+Desktop wallets enable the user to create a Bitcoin address for sending and receiving the Bitcoins.
+They also allow the user to store a private key.
+A few known desktop wallets are Bitcoin Core, MultiBit, Armory, Hive OS X, Electrum, etc.

+#### Mobile Wallets
+Mobile wallets overcome the handicap of desktop wallets, as the latter are fixed in one place.
+Once you run the app on your smartphone, the wallet can carry out the same functions as a desktop wallet, and help you pay directly from your mobile from anywhere.
+Thus a mobile wallet facilitates in making payments in physical stores by using "touch-to-pay" via NFC scanning a QR code.
+Bitcoin Wallet, Hive Android and Mycelium Bitcoin Wallet are few of the mobile wallets.

+#### Web Wallets
+As for web wallets, they allow you to use Bitcoins from anywhere, on any browser or mobile.
+The selection of your web wallet must be done carefully since it stores your private keys online.
+Coinbase and Blockchain are popular web wallet providers.

 #### Hardware Wallets
 Hardware wallets are most secured way to save your private keys, These devices can hold private keys electronically and facilitate payments after verifications.